Although verilog is considered to be a loosely typed language, we must still declare a data type for every port or signal in our verilog design.

 Unlike net types, we use variable data types in verilog to store values.
 When we assign a value to a variable type it maintains this value until it is assigned again.

-The variable types are generally more intuitive to understand than net types as they behave in a similar manner to variables in other programming languages such as C.
+The variable types are generally more intuitive to understand than net types as they behave in a similar manner to variables in languages such as C.

 To better demonstrate when we would use a variable type, consider the circuit diagram shown below.